“You’ll never know what is written in the stars for you if you can’t read them.”

 LEARNING THE CONSTELLATIONS

 Look up at the night skies and try to connect the twinkling dots scattered across.
 You will be amazed to see the wonders that emerge.
 These often-recognizable patterns that you see are called constellations.
 The richness of the summer sky is summarized by the glory of the Milky Way, the galaxy that is tightly packed with countless twinkling diamonds.
 The Milky Way jewels include star clusters, nebulae, double stars, and variable stars.
 Trying to understand and analyze those countless twinkling specks in the night sky might seem a daunting task at first, but don’t worry.
 It is possible for us to attempt and familiarize ourselves with the stars.
 We bring you the list of 7 easy constellations to find.

 Every one of us distinctly remembers the first day of school — walking into that campus and getting lost in a multitude of faces.
 That very day too, you probably made a couple of friends too, didn’t you?
-Through them, and eventually as you continued to go to school each day, you became acquainted with most of your schoolmates.
+Through them, and eventually, as you continued to go to school each day, you became acquainted with most of your schoolmates.
 Learning the constellations is very similar.
 To begin learning the constellations we can start with the ones that are easy to spot and as you get more and more familiar with the skies, you can attempt to broaden your constellation knowledge horizon too.

 1. URSA MAJOR